soylentOrange/sdarr/README.md

                                     toe.initial.y = 3, toe.max.y = 15,
                                     toe.initial.slope = 34000)

-# Analyze the test record (after setting a random seed)
+# set a random seed
 set.seed(50041180)

+# Analyze the test record
+# (using a relaxed cutoff_probability for the noise-free synthetic data)
 Al_6060_T66.result.lazy <- sdarr.lazy(Al_6060_T66, x = strain, y = stress,
+                                      cutoff_probability = 0.8,
                                       enforce_subsampling = T,
                                       verbose = "r", showPlots = "r")
 #> Determination of Slope in the Linear Region of a Test Record:
-#> Warning: glm.fit: fitted probabilities numerically 0 or 1 occurred
 #>   lazy algorithm requires more fits than standard SDAR-algorithm:
-#>     141015 vs. 36856 fits.
+#>     99500 vs. 36856 fits.
 #>   Anyways, random sub-sampling will be used...
-#> Random sub-sampling mofification of the SDAR-algorithm
+#> Random sub-sampling modification of the SDAR-algorithm
+#>   Random sub-sampling information:
+#>       247 points of 337 points in the normalized range were used.
-#>   100 % of sub-sampled normalized ranges passed the data quality checks.
+#>       20 % of sub-sampled normalized ranges passed the data quality checks.
 #>       100 % of linear regressions passed the fit quality checks.
-#>   100 % of linear regressions passed all quality checks.
+#>       20 % of linear regressions passed all quality checks.
+#>
 #>   Data Quality Metric: Digital Resolution
 #>     x
 #>       Relative x-Resolution:   0.333333333333333